K Health expands into virtual childcare and raises $132 million at a $1.5 billion valuation – TechCrunch

-K Health, the virtual health care provider that uses machine learning to lower the cost of care by providing the bulk of the company’s health assessments, is launching new tools for childcare on the heels of raising cash that values the company at $1.5 billion.
+K Health, the virtual healthcare provider that uses machine learning to lower the cost of care by providing the bulk of the company’s health assessments, is launching new tools for childcare on the heels of raising cash that values the company at $1.5 billion.

-The $132 million round raised in December will help the company expand and help pay for upgrades including an integration with most electronic health records — an integration that’s expected by the second quarter.
+The $132 million round raised in December will help the company expand and help pay for upgrades, including an integration with most electronic health records — an integration that’s expected by the second quarter.

-Throughout 2020 K Health has leveraged its position operating at the intersection of machine learning and consumer healthcare to raised $222 million in a single year.
+Throughout 2020 K Health has leveraged its position operating at the intersection of machine learning and consumer healthcare to raise $222 million in a single year.

 This appetite from investors shows how large the opportunity is in consumer healthcare as companies look to use technology to make care more affordable.